zackpyle/etch-docs/docs/docs/known-issues/index.md

 ## CSS Styling Inputs

 The current iteration of styling inputs is a Minimum Viable Design (MVD) created for the purposes of programming bi-directional sync between inputs and the CSS editor.
 While the inputs are completely functional, they're most certainly not in their final form.
 We will be doing a lot of work on this panel over the coming months via a series of iterative releases.

+## Content Hub / CPTs / Custom Fields

+This area of Etch is a functional Proof of Concept so that users can start to experience the tremendous advantages of a "unified workflow."
+It's a high priority area and will get progressively better very quickly, but the CPT/Custom Fields functionality should be treated as more of a playground right now than a real part of your workflow (unless your needs are very basic).